cpp-projects-showcase/docker-images/README.md

 The preferred way to propose amendment of the Docker image is through [pull requests on the GitHub project](https://github.com/cpp-projects-showcase/docker-images/pulls).
-Once the pull request has been merged, i.e., once the `Dockerfile` amendment has been [committed in GitHub](https://github.com/cpp-projects-showcase/docker-images/commits/master), Docker Cloud then rebuilds the corresponding Docker imagez, which become available for every one to use.
+Once the pull request has been merged, _i.e._, once the `Dockerfile` amendment has been [committed in GitHub](https://github.com/cpp-projects-showcase/docker-images/commits/master), Docker Cloud then rebuilds the corresponding Docker images, which become available for every one to use.

 # Images on Docker Cloud